5 young children standing against a white wall, wearing facepaint and laughing

 Numbers will vary depending on how large the site is, the providers’ staffing capabilities and how many other children are booked in for any single day.

-Some camps will be tailored to primary or secondary age groups while others will be
+Some camps are designed specifically for primary or secondary age groups, while others are mixed.

 Young people will be engaged in games and activities that require them to stay active, often outside, so suitable clothing and footwear will be needed each day (coats, hats etc).
 No specialist equipment will generally be needed unless your provider contacts you to advise that a change of clothes, footwear etc may be a good idea for a particular activity.
 Filled personal water bottles WILL be needed.
 Please ensure your child’s name is marked on any item they are sent with and leave phones or other valuables at home as providers, Active Surrey and Surrey County Council won’t be liable for items lost or broken.